Infer Summit Logo

 Should You Self-Host Inference?

-Small models now match GPT5.1 smarts and are relatively easy to run.
-You can get 20x+ cost savings, gain control of your AI stack and even bundle inference right into your software product, instead of treating it like a 3rd party dependency.
+Small models now match frontier-model smarts and are relatively easy to run.
+You can get major cost savings, gain control of your AI stack, and bundle inference into your software product.

 Key Takeaways

-• Check benchmarks to understand how good <40B param models are today
+• Check benchmarks to understand how good sub-40B parameter models are today

 • Compare open-source inference products for self-hosting at scale

-• Build a fully self-contained agent that runs on 6 different models hosted in one cluster
+• Build a fully self-contained agent that runs on six different models hosted in one cluster

 The Cheapest Token Is the One You Never Generate